metrinaveen08/spark/README.md

 java -cp spark.jar com.yourcompany.Main
 ```

 If your application depends on LWJGL/JOGL, ensure native libraries are available on the JVM library path.
-Example for LWJGL (when using an assembled jar/shadowJar) is typically handled by the Gradle/Maven build.
+Example for LWJGL (when using an assembled jar/shadowJar) is typically handled by the Gradle plugin or launcher script.

 ## Shaders